-It was the city of Solomon's temple, and God's promise to listen to those who prayed towards the city.
+It was the city of Solomon's temple, where God's listened to those who prayed to Him.

-The temple had stood for 300+ years, in its splendor and glory.
+The temple stood for 300+ years, in its splendor and glory, before it's destruction by the Babylonians.

-It was the city of the sacrifices to God.
+It was the city where the Israelites offered sacrifices to God.

 It was where God dwelt.
-It was unthinkable to the Jews, and even to those around, that it would be destroyed.
+It was unthinkable to the Jews, and even to those around, that it would ever be destroyed.
 In the minds of the Jews, God would never let His temple be destroyed (Jeremiah 7:4-15).
-Jeremiah had prophesied it would happen.
+Jeremiah prophesied it would happen.